REAL-ESTATE-TECH/crawler/README.md

 # crawler
-Crawling annual reports and storing to database
+Crawling a page recursively for urls